 Let’s talk about potatoes: Red are firmer, then I’d choose russet.
 Same goes for these, the larger the pieces the better they will hold up.
 Then comes legumes.

 - You can really use your favorite canned beans but kidney were used on this go around.
-Northern or white would be great too.
+Great Northern beans or white would be great too.
 Mix and match if you like or use just one type.

 Instant Pot Vegetable Soup